Emails and the Contact Form

 • Avoid using the contact form mechanism to send messages with the word “test” in the title or very brief messages.
 If you want to test out the contact form, please try and simulate a genuine enquiry using genuine names, email addresses and messages that contain several lines of genuine text.

 • Discourage your users from using the ‘lost password’ mechanism on the login form.
-Instead, if they have lost their password tell them to ask an administrator to issue a new password and send it to them by via your u3a officer’s email account.
+Instead, if they have lost their password, tell them to ask an administrator to issue a new password and send it to them via your u3a officer’s email account.

 • If your users find emails are ending up in their “spam” or “junk” or similar folder, please ask them to move the emails to their inbox and add the sender address to their “safe senders” or similar white list.